LTL Freight Meaning - What Does LTL Mean in TruckingPosted On 7th February 2019

-To find out what does LTL stand for in trucking, or what does LTL stand for in the transportation industry, we need to break down the LTL acronym.
+To find out what LTL stands for in trucking, or what LTL stands for in the transportation industry, we need to break down the LTL acronym.

 Advantages of LTL shipping

-When shipping via LTL, you gain access to a variety of services such as special handling, liftgates, refrigeration, and regular updates about the goods on transit.
+When shipping via LTL, you gain access to a variety of services such as special handling, liftgates, refrigeration, and regular updates about the goods in transit.

 You can also request delivery to limited access areas such as construction sites, rural sites, and camping grounds.
 These services are usually not available with other shipping methods and when they are, they cost more.